Dimwest/myezql/README.md

 # MyEzQL

-MyEzQl is a Python CLI tool parsing SQL files and enabling easier visualization of data flows by pretty-printing parsing results and exporting them as HTML flowcharts.
+MyEzQL is a Python CLI tool parsing SQL files and enabling easier visualization of data flows by pretty-printing parsing results and exporting them as HTML flowcharts.

-Although MyEzQl can work fine with most SQL dialects, please keep in mind that its parser has been generated using ANTLR4 and MySQL 5.6 grammar, hence it does NOT support some Postgres statements such as 'WITH' clauses for example.
-Nested subqueries are however supported.

 ## Tutorial